New Voices Wanted

 For English first publication rights, exclusive for 6 months after acceptance.
 We are not interested in work that has been published anywhere before, including self-publishing on the web, via a blog, Tumblr, ect.

-Additionally, Festive Ninja will retain all rights to the work on a non-exclusive basis going forward.
-This means we may keep it in print and archived on the web, and for game related material (i.e. not literature, poems, etc) create any sort of new content based on it such as: podcasts or songs-cycles or video games or musical theater, release it in an anthology at a later date, etc.
+Festive Ninja will retain all rights to the work on a non-exclusive basis going forward.
+This means we may keep it in print and archived on the web, release it in a “best of” anthology, etc.